sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 <%=   "# #{bond.identifier} interface" %>
 ```

-The difference is, that Ruby, well ERB, does *not care* about indentation inside the ERB tags (`<%- -%>`, `<%=  %>`).
-This will result in a rendered file which has the beginning of the line at the very start without any spaces.
+The difference is, that Ruby, well ERB, does *not care* about indentation inside the ERB tags (`<%- -%>`, `<%=  %>`, etc.).
+This will result in a rendered file which has the beginning of each line at the very start without any spaces in front.

 If you chose my method (which I find more readable), you'll end up with a *rendered* file (after ERB was processed) that looks like this:
 ```